 The fee is also tied to the level of risk for that transaction; the lower the risk, the lower the rate will be.
 So, for example, a transaction conducted in a card-present environment, such as in a store, is a lower risk and fee than in a card-not-present environment, such as on a Web site.

-The following Interchange Fee Table lists the fee descriptors that commonly appear in merchants’ statements along with the associated payment brand interchange rates.
 For a full listing of interchange fee programs, and the most current rates, please refer to the respective payment brand websites (links provided below).

 Get More Information